'RHOP' Juan Dixon Has Traveled A Long, Hard Road To Get To Potomac

 “I wish I could have my parents here to see how far I’ve come, but unfortunately they’re not here.
 So I’m just going to go out there and have fun.
 I’m having fun with everything.
 My mom and dad would want me to have fun right now, and I’m out there just having a lot of fun and enjoying the chance.”

-But Juan Dixon also gives a lot of credit to his brother, Phil Dixon, himself a former division III basketball player, who then became a Baltimore police officer.
-Juan Dixon wore #3 at Maryland, because his brother was #3 at Shenandoah (Va.)
+But Juan Dixon also gives a lot of credit to his brother, Phil Dixon, himself a former Division III basketball player, who then became a Baltimore police officer.
+Juan Dixon wore No. 3 at Maryland, because his brother was No. 3 at Shenandoah (Va.)
 College.
 On his left arm, Juan Dixon has a tattoo that says “Only the Strong Survive,” and in the world of college basketball, that was Juan Dixon.

-So imagine Juan and Robyn Dixon’s surprise when they found out last August that Phil Dixon was not Juan’s biological father, and that the man who was his birth father was still alive, and living in the Baltimore area.
-Juan reportedly had looked at the relationship coach Mark Turgeon of the University of Maryland had with his father, who often traveled with the team, and was envious, wondering what it would have been like to have a father still in his life, and with the discovery that Bruce Flanigan was truly his father, he says, now he does.
+So, imagine Juan and Robyn Dixon’s surprise when they found out last August that Phil Dixon was not Juan’s biological father, and that the man who was his birth father was still alive, and living in the Baltimore area.
+Juan reportedly had looked at the relationship that coach Mark Turgeon of the University of Maryland had with his father, who often traveled with the team, and was envious, wondering what it would have been like to have a father still in his life, and with the discovery that Bruce Flanigan was truly his father, he says, now he does.

 Bruce Flanigan had been a boyfriend of Juan’s mother, Juanita, and had long thought he might be Juan’s father.
 Juan said that he remembered asking his mom why his brother Phil looked so much like their father, and he didn’t.
 He said that his mom would shut him down with three simple words.